IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 The PvD Option MAY contain zero, one, or more RA options which would otherwise be valid as part of the same RA.
-Such options are processed by PvD-aware hosts, while ignored by others.
+Such options are processed by PvD-aware hosts, while ignored by other hosts per section 4.2 of {{?RFC4861}}.

 In order to provide multiple different PvDs, a router MUST send multiple RAs.
-If more than one Implicit PvD is advertised, the RAs MUST be sent from different link-local source addresses.
+If more than one different Implicit PvD are advertised, the RAs MUST be sent from different link-local source addresses.
 Explicit PvDs MAY share link-local source addresses with an Implicit PvD and any number of other Explicit PvDs.

-Different Explicit PvDs MAY be advertised with RAs using the same link-local source address; but different Implicit PvDs, advertised by different RAs, MUST use different link-local addresses because these Implicit PvDs are identified by the source addresses of the
+In other words, different Explicit PvDs MAY be advertised with RAs using the same link-local source address; but different Implicit PvDs, advertised by different RAs, MUST use different link-local addresses because these Implicit PvDs are identified by the source addresses of the